pulumi/pulumi-hugo/themes/default/content/challenge/startup-in-a-box.md

 import * as gcp from "@pulumi/gcp";

 // Deploy Website to Google Cloud Storage with CDN
-// Also shows the challenger how to build a ComponentResource. import { CdnWebsite } from "./cdn-website";
+// Also shows the challenger how to build a ComponentResource import { CdnWebsite } from "./cdn-website";

 // List of GCP API's That Need to be enabled on the GCP Project